BauerFike/dynabox/README.md

 		]);

 ###linkSelects
-Joins the original combobox to a second one.
-Allows options to be moved from one combobox to the other one.
+Joins the original dropdown to a second one.
+Allows options to be moved from one dropdown to the other one.

-	$("#theSelect").dynaBox("linkSelects", combobox , button1 , button2 );
+	$("#theSelect").dynaBox("linkSelects", dropdown , button1 , button2 );

 ####Code examples:
 Link the original "#theSelect" to a second element "#theSelect1".
-Enable button "#btnLinkR" to move the selected options from the first to the second combobox when clicked. "#btnLinkL" is enabled to move them back.
+Enable button "#btnLinkR" to move the selected options from the first to the second dropdown when clicked. "#btnLinkL" is enabled to move them back.

 #####HTML
 	<div id="div1">